GringoElPepito/ESGI-Obsidian/LPIC102/TP politique mdp.md

 #Vérifier si c'est root qui lance le script
 if [[ "$EUID" -ne 0 ]]; then
-	echo "Rune this script as root to continue.
+	echo "Run this script as root to continue.
 Aborting" exit 1 fi
 ```